Ring-necked duck: Breeding and migration

 Their breeding habitat is wooded lakes or ponds in the northern United States and Canada.
 The main breeding area is Northwest boreal forest territories.
-Their breeding habits also take place in the eastern boreal region of Canada but no where near the same amount in the northwestern region.
+Their breeding habits also take place in the eastern boreal region of Canada but nowhere near the same amount in the northwestern region.
 In the winter months they are usually found in southern North America in lakes, ponds, rivers or bays.
 Ring-necked duck pairs start during spring migration.
 Unpaired ducks showing up on breeding grounds will most likely end up being non-breeders.
 The pairs stay together only for reproduction, after that, they separate.
 The nest is bowl-shaped, built on water in dense emergent vegetation with sedges and woody plants.
 The female lays one egg per day until 8 to 10 eggs are laid.
 They are incubated 25–29 days and the female may remain with the young until they are able to fly.